RxSwiftCommunity/RxGRDB/README.md

 }
 ```

-When the record has a nil primary key, the observable completes right on subscription.
-When the primary key spans several columns, all primary key columns must be nil for the observable to complete immediately.

 If you set `synchronizedStart` to true (the default value), the record is reloaded from the database and emitted synchronously upon subscription.

 Other elements are asynchronously emitted on `resultQueue`, in chronological order of transactions.
 The queue is `DispatchQueue.main` by default.

+When the record has a nil primary key, no database observation can occur.
+In this case, the observable emits the record right on subscription if `synchronizedStart` is true, and then immediately completes.
+When the primary key spans several columns, all primary key columns must be nil for the observable to behave this way.

 **This observable never emits identical consecutive values.**